Mass shooting: Oceania

-Notable mass shootings in Australia include the 1987 Hoddle Street massacre in Hoddle Street, Clifton Hill, Melbourne; and the 1996 Port Arthur massacre in Port Arthur, Tasmania.
-There were 13 mass shootings with five or more deaths between 1979 and 1996, and three mass shootings involving four or more deaths have occurred since the introduction of new gun laws following the Port Arthur incident.
+Notable mass shootings in Australia include the 1987 Hoddle Street massacre in Hoddle Street, Clifton Hill, Melbourne; the 1996 Port Arthur massacre in Port Arthur, Tasmania; and the 2025 Bondi Beach shooting in Sydney, New South Wales.
+There were 13 mass shootings with five or more deaths between 1979 and 1996, and four mass shootings involving four or more deaths have occurred since the introduction of new gun laws following the Port Arthur incident.
 On 4 June 2019, a 45-year-old gunman began shooting at multiple locations in Darwin, Australia, resulting in the death of four people and the injury of one other person.
 The gunman was sentenced to three life sentences without the possibility of parole, with an additional 15-year sentence.
 The 2022 Wieambilla shootings was a religiously motivated terrorist attack that resulted in the death of two police officers and a neighbour, as well as the fatal shooting of the three perpetrators.
 The shooting lasted six hours.
 The motive was found to be Christian fundamentalism.

 New Zealand has a relatively low rate of gun violence compared to other developed countries despite its formerly lax gun laws.
 The country has experienced three major mass shootings since the late 20th century.
 The first mass shooting occurred in Aramoana, a small town on the east coast of the South Island, in 1990.
 David Gray, a 33-year-old man with a history of mental illness, killed 13 people and injured three others before being shot and killed by police.
 The second mass shooting occurred in Christchurch, the largest city in southern New Zealand, in 2019.
 Brenton Tarrant, a 28-year-old Australian-born man, opened fire on two mosques during Friday prayers, killing 51 people and injuring 40 others.
 This was the worst mass shooting in New Zealand history.
 The third mass shooting occurred in Auckland, the largest city in the North Island.
 Matu Tangi Magua Reid, who was under house arrest killed two people and injured 10 others during a workplace shooting before killing himself.